jonnyborbs/aws-clarity-ghapp/README.md

-# AWS based TFE Demo App
+# AWS based Clarity App
 This demo template will:
 - Create a VPC
 - Create a subnet